 Asbestos trust funds are set up when a company files for bankruptcy.
 If the company cannot afford to pay its asbestos liabilities, it submits a plan to create an asbestos trust fund – and how much it plans to put in the trust – to the bankruptcy courts for reorganization.
 The courts will estimate how much money should be put into the trust before granting approval for the plan.

+Many asbestos companies have established trust funds to compensate victims of asbestos-related diseases.
 As more became known about asbestos and the health risks that it posed to workers, more companies created asbestos and mesothelioma trust funds to pay for their liabilities to impacted workers.
 Most of the trusts that currently exist were created in the 1990s and early 2000s, but there are many other recent trusts and new trusts being created each year.
 The list of companies that currently have asbestos trust funds is long.
 It includes, but is not limited to:

 This is not an exhaustive list and is constantly changing as companies continue to establish mesothelioma trust funds.
 To find out if the company that exposed you or a loved one to asbestos has a trust fund, contact an attorney who specializes in mesothelioma claims.